Battle of Long Tan: Background

-All inhabitants of Long Phước and Long Hải villages within Line Alpha were removed, and resettled nearby.
+All inhabitants of Long Phước and Long Hải villages within Line Alpha were resettled nearby.
 A protective security zone was established and a free-fire zone declared.
-Although unusual for allied installations in Vietnam, many of which were located near populated areas, the Australians hoped to deny the VC observation of Nui Dat, and afford greater security to patrols entering and exiting the area.
+Although unusual for allied installations in Vietnam, many of which were located near populated areas, the Australians hoped to deny the VC observation of Nui Dat, and afford greater security to patrols.
 While adding to the physical security of the base through disrupting a major VC support area and removing the local population from danger, such measures may have been counter-productive.
 The resettlement resulted in widespread resentment.

 The VC continued to observe the base from the Nui Dinh hills.
-Movement was heard around the perimeter over the first few nights as they attempted to locate the Australian defences under the cover of darkness and heavy rain.
-Although no clashes occurred and the reconnaissance soon ceased, they were believed to be preparations for an attack.
 On 10 June reports indicated that a VC regiment was moving towards Nui Dat from the north west and was about 10 km away.
 The same day three 120 mm mortar rounds landed just outside the base.
 That night Australian artillery fired on suspected movement along Route 2, but no casualties were found the next day.
 Further warnings of an attack hastened the call-forward of 6th Battalion, Royal Australian Regiment (6 RAR), which arrived from Vũng Tàu 30 km to the south on 14 June.
 No attack occurred, and the initial reaction to 1 ATF's lodgement proved unexpectedly limited.